Porphobilinogen

 Porphobilinogen (PBG) is an organic compound that occurs in living organisms as an intermediate in the biosynthesis of porphyrins, which include critical substances like hemoglobin and chlorophyll.

-The structure of the molecule can be described as molecule of pyrrole with sidechains substituted for hydrogen atoms at positions 2, 3 and 4 in the ring (1 being the nitrogen atom); respectively, an aminomethyl group \sCH2\sNH2, an acetic acid (carboxymethyl) group \sCH2\sCOOH, and a propionic acid (carboxyethyl) group \sCH2\sCH2\sCOOH.
+Porphobilinogen can be described as a pyrrole with substituents at positions 2, 3 and 4.
+These substituents are respectively, an aminomethyl group \sCH2\sNH2, a carboxymethyl group \sCH2\sCOOH, and a carboxyethyl group \sCH2\sCH2\sCOOH.

 Biosynthesis

-In the first step of the porphyrin biosynthesis pathway, porphobilinogen is generated from aminolevulinate (ALA) by the enzyme ALA dehydratase.
+In an early step of the porphyrin biosynthesis pathway, porphobilinogen is generated from aminolevulinic acid (ALA) by the enzyme ALA dehydratase.

 Metabolism

-In the typical porphyrin biosynthesis pathway, four molecules of porphobilinogen are concatenated by carbons 2 and 5 of the pyrrole ring (adjacent to the nitrogen atom) into hydroxymethyl bilane by the enzyme porphobilinogen deaminase, also known as hydroxymethylbilane synthase.
+Next in the pathway towards porphyrins, four molecules of porphobilinogen are combined into hydroxymethyl bilane by the enzyme porphobilinogen deaminase:

 Pathologies

 Acute intermittent porphyria causes an increase in urinary porphobilinogen.